Scootering Samosir Island in Lake Toba, Sumatra, Indonesia

 Driving Along Jalan Pulau Samosir

-Jalan Pulau Samosir and Jalan Simolon Purba are connected, and is the main highway that circuit the island.
+Jalan Pulau Samosir and Jalan Simolon Purba are connected and are the main highways that connect the island.
 There are many intersections to villages.
 As driving along the island shoreline, I want to stop at every peak to appreciate the grand lake.
 I liked the road to Tomok and Simanindo.
-In the highlands, less traffic, and breezy on the summer days.
-Parhallow viewpoint and coffee shop has one of the best panoramic views of the majestic lake.
+In the highlands, less traffic, and breezy on summer days.
+Parhallow Viewpoint and coffee shop have one of the best panoramic views of the majestic lake.
 You can see the fish farms.
 Drive along this road, you will find several similar viewpoints.

 Coffee shop’s viewpoint